aws/aws-xray-sdk-python/README.md

 ```
 #### SQL tracing
 If Django's ORM is patched - either using the `AUTO_INSTRUMENT = True` in your settings file
-or explicitly calling `patch_db()` - the SQL query trace streaming can be enabled or disabled
+or explicitly calling `patch_db()` - the SQL query trace streaming can then be enabled or
-updating the `STREAM_SQL` variable in your settings file.
+disabled updating the `STREAM_SQL` variable in your settings file.
+It is enabled by default.

 ### Add Flask middleware